The Reverend Joe Ellis, born in Bethnal Green in East London on December 26, 1960, was baptised as a Roman Catholic soon after his birth.

 He actively participated in Freemasonry for an extended period, serving as the Master of his lodge (Sharpers Hall 9196) and also holding the position of secretary in a specialised charity lodge called The Millennium Lodge of Charity in East Kent (9730).
 He was particularly drawn to the philanthropic aspect of freemasonry, particularly after his involvement in the Boys Brigade during the 1960s, where he won the annual charity trophy for three consecutive years by raising the highest amount of money.
 This remarkable accomplishment as a young child naturally motivated him to join freemasonry, as it strongly emphasises charitable endeavours.

-Joe, who is of the age of 63, has been dealing with his wife Sandra's severe illness for the past eighteen months, during which she has spent time in critical care.
+Joe, who is of the age of 63, has been dealing with his wife Sandra's severe illness for the past two years, during which she has spent time in critical care on two separate occasions in Kent and in London .
 She continues to need extensive medical treatment in Kent and London.
 In addition, Joe's mother's health has deteriorated in recent years, but she remains completely self-sufficient.
 Joe consistently provides her with his unwavering love and support.

 One of his most cherished biblical lines is: 'Our faith can move mountains'.
 With Joe's presence, it is definitely achievable!